Rouvikonas: Actions

 Following the 2015 Greek bailout referendum, mass mobilisations declined in Greece, giving way to illegal and even violent actions by groups such as Rouvikonas.
 To achieve social change, Rouvikonas adopted methods of action that have been considered violent by more moderate and non-violent sections of the Greek far-left such as DiEM25.
 In order to gain public support for anti-statism, Rouvikonas has largely engaged in symbolic acts of property damage against high-profile targets, rather than violently attacking individuals.
 This contrasts with Greek anarchist groups of the nihilist tendency, who have engaged in indiscriminate attacks without any regard for gaining public support.
 In the first five years of its existence, Rouvikonas carried out more than 50 attacks against governmental and corporate offices.

 The group has often thrown paint at embassies, including those of Turkey in July 2016, Israel in November 2017, and the United States in January 2019.
 The group has also targeted Greek government offices.
 In July 2017, members scattered leaflets in the offices of the Bank of Greece; and in November of the same year, the group attacked the Ministry of National Defence, which provoked a political debate about the security of government offices.
 It continued carrying out small-scale attacks the following year, although their actions were overshadowed by rising far-right terrorism in the country.

 In July 2019, Rouvikonas attacked the offices of Athens Voice, which had been widely criticised for its opposition to immigration; the publication characterised the attack as an example of a "hysteria" caused by "political correctness".
 In November 2019, the group vandalised the offices of Niki Kerameus, the Minister of Education, after the government repealed a law which had prohibited police from entering university campuses.

 During the 2025 Tempi protests, the anarchist group Rouvikonas raided the offices of Hellenic Train and Raised a banner atop the building reading "Murderers".
 The group was sued by the company and its 25 members that participated in the raid faced trials but were all found innocent.

+On 27 June 2026, six Rouvikonas members carried out an anti-Zionist march in central Thessaloniki, which the group described as an "anti-Zionist patrol".
+They later posted texts, videos and photos about it on social media.
+These included activists wearing black outfits displaying a Palestinian flag marching through central Thessaloniki.
+In a social media post, Rouvikonas said that the “patrol” was set in a part of Thessaloniki “where Israeli capital has parasitically intruded.”
+It added that Israeli and other funds “are massively buying up beaches, neighborhoods and villages, turning their residents into migrants in their own land.”
+An investigation led officers from a unit dealing with racist and extremist violence to identify the participants, five men and one woman, and to open a case alleging incitement to commit crimes, threats, participation in a criminal organisation, and public incitement to violence.
+Police described the march as having “racist motives”.